 5.1.2 UE Long-Life Operations

 An AE or CSE hosted on a UE can meet the needs of many different types of use cases.
 The UE can run in an “always connected mode” that allows the AE or CSE to always be available or reachable from the IN-CSE.
 The UE can also run in an “connect when needed” mode where the device reachability can be scheduled by the IN-CSE, resulting in much lower power consumption and longer lifetime of the (assumed) battery supply.
-Using oneM2M APIs the IN-CSE can configure the UE to operate in the mode that best meets the requirements of the application while minimizing the power consumption of the de
+Using oneM2M APIs the IN-CSE can configure the UE to operate in the mode that best meets the requirements of the application while minimizing the power consumption of the device.

-EDITOR’S NOTE: A figure showing the specification of communication patterns for two different device types

-Reachability monitoring

-NPC and communication patterns

-Triggering
+An AE or CSE hosted on a UE device can specify the times that it is reachable using the oneM2M <schedule> resource.

+An infrastructure application (IN-AE) can also specify times that it would like to be able to communicate with the AE or CSE hosted on a UE device using the oneM2M activityPatternElements attribute.

+The infrastructure node (IN-CSE) computes parameters and sends messages to the 3GPP SCEF interface that can be used to configure the Core Network and Radio Access Network.

+3GPP Core Network optimizes operations by knowing expected communication patterns.

+The UE is configured to be awake and able to receive messages from the oneM2M Service Layer according to the inputs from the hosted AE/CSE and IN-AEs.

+In clause 7.2 the specific messages are described in further detail.

 -----------------------End of change 1---------------------------------------------